 LiFePO4 batteries have a self-discharge rate of around 1-3% per month, depending on usage, temperature, and other factors.
 The low self-discharge rate means you can leave the battery in storage for months.
 It will still supply substantial power even after a period of disuse.

-To follow best practices, top off your battery at least every few months to keep it optimised for use.
+To follow best practices, top off your battery at least every few months to keep it optimized for use.

 LiFePO4 batteries have a lower nominal voltage than Li-ion batteries, typically around 3.2V per cell, compared to 3.6V to 3.7V per cell for Li-ion batteries.